Ekanshsomani/MIPS32-Simulator/README.md

 # MIPS Processor Details

+## Code Structure (Abstract)

+1. Processor class: Holds the state of the processor (registers, PC).
+Instance - MIPS.
+2. RAM class.
+Represents memory.
+Instance - ram
+3. Static Classses for pipeline stages (each will have a call function and channel)
+  - Decode: Fetch & Decode the instruction.
+  - Execute: Execute the instruction.
+  - Memory: If needed, write back or read from RAM.
+4. cycle function.
+In each cycle, call static classes in reverse order.

 ## Datapath and Control

 - A simple clock edge triggered cycle.
 Three stages - fetch&decode, execute, memory.
 Each stage gets completed in one cycle irrelevant of the instrcution complexity.